Resignation triggers byelection in Western Bay

 - Te Puke Library and Service Centre, 130 Jellicoe Street

-- Western Bay of Plenty District Council’s Main Office, Barkes Corner, 1484 Cameron Road, Greerton, Tauranga
+- Western Bay of Plenty District Council’s main office on Barkes Corner, 1484 Cameron Road, Greerton, Tauranga

 - westernbay.govt.nz